 None of it is complicated.
 All of it takes longer than it should.
 And while your team is doing it, they are not doing the work that earns money.

 We build automation systems that handle the repetitive work.
 Done once, then left to run.
-Nobody has to remember to do it.
+Nobody has to remember.
 Nothing slips through.

 The concerns people usually raise